degdigital/UIEmailEcosystem/README.md

 **Formatting**
 * Use tabs (4 spaces) for indentation
+* Use ID selectors sparingly, if at all
+* Use classes over generic element tags when possible
 * When using multiple selectors in a rule declaration, give each selector its own line
 * When defining multiple properties, give each property its own line